operate-first/hetzner-baremetal-openshift/README.md

 ![Network overview](docs/images/network-overview-v3.png)

+## Cluster design

+* 3 Master
+* 3 Worker

+One of the worker is used to be the bootstrap during installation.

 ## Installation

 You can run all playbooks inside a toolbox [![Docker Repository on Quay](https://quay.io/repository/operate-first/hetzner-baremetal-toolbox/status "Docker Repository on Quay")](https://quay.io/repository/operate-first/hetzner-baremetal-toolbox) :